-Medicare has an excellent website, www.medicare.gov, that has an overview of the entire Medicare program, including rating nursing homes and lists all co-pays and deductibles.
-Medicare has four primary areas: Part A, Part B, Part D and Medigap policies.
+Medicare has an excellent website, www.medicare.gov, that has an overview of the entire Medicare program, including nursing home ratings, and lists all co-pays and deductibles.
+There are four primary areas of Medicare coverage:

 Medicare Part A Coverage

 Medicare Part A helps pay inpatient care in hospitals, including critical access hospitals, a limited benefit for skilled nursing care, hospice and some home health care.
-Most beneficiaries pay no monthly premium for Part A; regular wage earners have effectively paid for Part A through payroll withholding taxes, currently 2.9% of gross wages, subject to annual limits.
-For those individuals that did not participate in the payroll withholding taxes for Medicare, or who were disabled (and thus received Part A), but have now returned to work, Part A can be purchased for $443 per month.
+Most beneficiaries, or their spouses, have paid Medicare withholding taxes during their working life and now pay no monthly premium for Part A. Those who did not participate in the payroll withholding taxes for Medicare, or who received Part A because of a disability but have now returned to work, can purchase Part A for a monthly premium.
+Part A covers:

 - Hospital Stays.
 Semiprivate room, meals, general nursing, and other hospital services and supplies.
 This includes inpatient care provided in critical care access hospitals and mental health care.
-This doesn't include private duty nursing, or a television or a telephone in the room.
+This does not include private duty nursing or a television or a telephone in the room.
 It also does not include a private room, unless the private room is medically necessary.
 Inpatient mental health care in a psychiatric facility is limited to 190 days in a lifetime.